 Don't you hate it when after you break up with someone you start seeing hundreds of red flags you didn't pay attention to?
 And then you ask yourself "Why didn't I see those things before?"

-There are plenty of red flags everyone tells you about, so you know that if he's a bit too controlling, overprotective or down talks to you - that's a loud alarm.
+There are plenty of red flags everyone tells you about from guys with mommy issues to a bit too controlling, overprotective or down talks to you - that's a loud alarm.

 However, I don't want to talk about the obvious things here.
-There are 8 red flags in a relationship with a man no one talks about, but they should.
-Some of them are not even related to you.
-However, they will affect you if the relationship gets too serious one day.
+There are 8 relationship red flags with a man no one really talks about but they should.
+Some of them are not even related to you but will affect you if the relationship gets too serious one day.

-Well, it's more than clear that none of you will go further in the relationship before he feels ready to do so.
-But putting obvious breaks at the very beginning means he doesn't want you to get emotionally involved too much, because ... he doesn't want to get emotionally involved too much.
+Well, it's more than clear that you will not go further in the relationship before he feels ready to do so.
+He clearly doesn't want to get emotionally involved too much.

 So one day, when he needs a few weeks "alone" and you're not alright with it, it's easier for him to say "I told you I want to take it slow, but it's going too fast.
 I need some time."